ronb168/formula/README.md

 # Formula

-Formula project includes two files - SQL file and Python file.
+Formula project includes two files - SQL file and a Python file.

 ### About the Project